 Abandoned: 25th June 1990

 The flag is traditional Croatian tricolour introduced in 1848 with the yellow bordered red star in the middle.
-Coat of arms is chequy gules and argent shield in a wavy azure and argent.
+The star is inscribed in a circle centered in the centre of the flag with diameter 2/3 of the flag width.
+The coat of arms is chequy gules and argent shield issuant from a wavy azure and argent.
 Behind shield a rising sun.
-Surrounded with a wreath of wheat with an anvil in base and a red five pointed star above.
+All surrounded with a wreath of wheat with an anvil in base and a red five pointed star above.

 Macedonia, People's Republic, 1945 – 1963, Socialist Republic, 1963 – 1991